 Hyperglycemia may follow hypoglycemia either because too much sugar was ingested or because hypoglycemia caused a surge in counter-regulatory hormones (glucagon, epinephrine, cortisol, growth hormone).

-Treatment in patients not taking antihyperglycemic drugs
+Treatment in patients not taking antihyperglycemic medications

 Non-insulinoma pancreatogenous hypoglycemia syndrome (NIPH) is most often a diagnosis of exclusion after an islet cell tumor is sought but not identified.
-Diazoxide or octreotide have been used, and partial pancreatectomy may be required for refractory cases.
+Diazoxide or octreotide has been used, and partial pancreatectomy may be required for refractory cases.

 Drugs that cause hypoglycemia, including alcohol, must be stopped.